Keksuccino/docs_fancymenu/docs/incompatibility-list.md

 FancyMenu blocks screens matching certain mod package paths to prevent crashes or broken behavior.
 The customization toggle, overlay, and layouts are unavailable on matching screens.

+These blocks use the screen class's Java package rather than a hand-picked list of individual screens.
+One rule can therefore affect several screens from the same mod or related packages.

 Blocked screen groups include:

 - Create